 (Sometimes I'm really bad at trying to explain things, so just let me know if you need clarification for any of these steps!!!
 Hopefully the pictures are helpful!)

-I hope you enjoyed this DIY and can replicate it to create a fun, customized toy box for your pup! :)
+I hope you enjoyed this DIY and can replicate it to create a fun, customized toy box for your pup!
+If you decide to try it out and would like to be featured on this post, be sure to send me some pictures of your creation! :)